Citing Data | Data Availability Statements | Citing Code

 Give credit to other data sources when you use them, just as you do when using published literature.
 Whether for a paper or a presentation, it’s important to cite the data files used.

-A data citation should include at least the following elements.
-The specific information will depend on established practices in your research field, as well as the type of data, the repository you use, and the citation style of the publication.
+A data citation may include some or all of the following elements.
+These will depend on the established practices in your research field, characteristics of the data, and citation style you use.

 - Version, when appropriate